WVURAIL/dspira/_posts/2021-07-29-Other_Horn_Designs.md

 order: 5
 meta_description: "Explore alternative radio horn telescope designs.
 Find construction guides for a smaller DSPIRA horn, telescope bases, and cylindrical horns."
 optional: true
+equipment: "The selected design guide and its parts list.
+Materials and tools depend on which horn you build."
 preparation: "Choose one horn design.
 These alternatives are not additional required builds."
 ---